Tuffyk/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 8. prints the result of the addition of 128 with the value stored in the environnement variable TRUEKNOWLEDGE, followed by a new line
-Task 9. print the result of PWER divided by DIVIDE followed by a new line Task 10. display the result of BREATH to the power LOVE
+Task 9. print the result of PWER divided by DIVIDE followed by a new line Task 10. display the result of BREATH to the power LOVE Task 11. convert a number from base 2 to base 10